Strand Theatre and Arcade: History

 In 1920, theater entrepreneur Walter Scott Butterfield commissioned architect John Eberson to design this theatre.
 Construction began in 1920 and was completed in 1921.
-The theatre originally seated 1750 people, and Butterfield promoted it as a vaudeville and stage venue.
+The theatre originally seated 1750 people, and the Butterfield circuit promoted it as a vaudeville and stage venue.
 Acts appearing at the Strand included Al Jolson, Harry Houdini, Will Rogers, Marian Anderson, and Bing Crosby.
 However, by mid-1922, movies substantially replaced the live acts.
 In 1941, the building was extensively remodeled, adding Art Deco elements to the theatre facade, and renamed the Michigan Theatre.
 It closed as a movie house in 1980, and remained vacant for a number of years.

 In 1984, the building was redeveloped and converted into a mixed-use office and retail complex known as the Atrium Office Center.
 The exterior Art Deco elements were removed, and the facade returned to its original look.
 The rehabilitation focused on the atrium and the theatre lobby, and the auditorium portion was razed.